maxivak/template-docker-chef-provisioning/readme.md

 }
 ```

-* edit container.rb and change options for Docker like ports, volumes, etc

 * This example creates container for Nginx from base image 'nginx:1.10'.

 * If you want to build your own Docker image with Chef - read below "Build Docker image with Chef".